Striker Sports Bar

 They also have flat bread pizza and sandwiches and everything is made fresh and in house.

 Above and beyond the food and drinks is the service.
 The staff is so friendly (and handsome), it's hard to believe you're in a sports bar.
 They're knowledgable and sports fans and with the eyebrow raising number of LGBT sports leagues in the city, bound to become hosts to a plethora of post-game meetings and pre-game planning.

 Toronto is lucky to have a diverse, inclusive sports hub where everyone is welcome.

 Photos by Hector Vasquez.

-Join us for a viewing and discussion of JOHN WICK and its themes.
-Our goal is to create a safe, fun and social space to examine the films and pop culture inf...
+Join us for a viewing and discussion of ALIEN and it's themes.
+Our goal is to create a safe, fun and social space to examine the films and pop culture influenc...

 In our very special Valentines edition of Manly Movie Meet-up we're going deep with Swazye and Reeves.
 It's not a tragedy to die doing what you love, if you want the ultimate you have to be prepared to pay th... oh screw it, just kiss already!